The origins of Baptist churches go back to the 1600s.

 1. John Wigan & the "Coldhouse cause"

-From about 1649/50, John Wigan (d.
-1665), formerly a Church of England Minister at Gorton, pastored at Birch Chapel and became pastor of a Baptist church meeting in Chetham's hospital which is now part Chetham's College of Music in Manchester.
-On his departure around 1654, this congregation continued under the leadership of John Jones and Edward Gathorne.
-Later, the congregation was led by Presbyterian Henry Newcombe at the Collegiate church (now the Church of England Cathedral at Manchester).
-After the Great Ejection in 1662, the congregation relocated to Coldhouse Barn, and then Cross Street Chapel.
-When Cross Street became Unitarian in 1717, the Trinitarian contingent left and went back to Coldhouse Barn, later calling James Winterbottom as minister.
+Under Rev. Joseph Mottershead (Minister 1717 – 1771), Cross Street Chapel became Unitarian, and the Trinitarian contingent left and went back to Coldhouse Barn, later calling James Winterbottom as minister.
 In 1740, Coldhouse Chapel was built, with a mixed membership of Independents and Baptists.
-In 1762, the Independents left to form Cannon Street Independent Church (located on the present site of the University of Manchester).
+In 1762, the Independents left to form a congregation at Hunter's Croft (later known as "Cannon Street Independent Church").
 After 20 years of being pastorless, the remaining Baptist Coldhouse Chapel congregation called John Sharp as minister in 1786, and it was he who in 1789 built Back Lane chapel (now Rochdale Road) where William Gadsby was pastor from 1805-1844.

-When William Gadsby was called as pastor of Back Lane Chapel in 1805, this was the only Baptist congregation in Manchester at the time.
+Thus, when William Gadsby was called as pastor of Back Lane Chapel in 1805, this was the only Baptist congregation in Manchester at the time.
 In 1808, a group seceded from Back Lane Chapel for form a new congregation on York Street.
 Another secession from Back Lane Chapel was in 1823, leading to the formation of new congregation on George Street.

-2. Hillcliffe Baptist Church (Warrington)
+2. Hill Cliffe Baptist Church (Warrington)

 3. Yorkshire & Lancashire Association of Baptist Churches